-The IOC invites each National Olympic Committee (NOC), International Federation (IF) or Continental Association to propose one candidate for the IOC Women and Sports Award.
-Nominations are then studied by an IOC jury composed of members of the Women and Sport Commission.
+The IOC invites each National Olympic Committee (NOC), International Federation (IF) or Continental Association to propose one candidate for the 2016 IOC Women and Sports Award by 15 December 2015.
+The nomination files will be studied by an IOC jury composed of members of the Women in Sport Commission.

 Read about the winners of the 2014 Women and Sport Awards

 Jointly organised by the IOC, the Olympic Council of Asia (OCA) and the Association of National Olympic Committees of Africa (ANOCA), the first Afro-Asian Women and Sport Forum took place in Kuwait in 2013.
 Gathering together over three days, more than 130 women leaders and athletes from the two continents, as well as delegates the United Nations agencies, Continental and National Federations, discussed gender-equality barriers faced in their respective countries and shared their experiences to strengthen women’s networks in Africa and Asia.
 The Forum concluded with a clear promise and active commitment to further the development of women’s role in the world of sport in the two continents through the inclusion of women representatives in all committees, monitoring and communicating women’s participation in the world of sport at all levels, and the organisation of the Afro-Asian Women and Sport Forum every two years.

 Read the full action plan here